iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Innert Product Space.md

 > Let $X$ be an inner product space then it first has to equip with $\Vert \cdot\Vert$, and inner product mapping $\langle \cdot, \cdot\rangle$ such that $\Vert x\Vert = \sqrt{\langle x, x\rangle}$.

+**References**:
+Kryzig's Textbook, see section 4.1 for more information.

 ---
 ### **The Parallelogram Equality**